 I’ve lived in Cape Town for 18 years, and the first piece of advice bestowed upon me (yes bestowed, as locals can be stingy with recommendations), was that Table Mountain should always be your point of reference when moving around the city, because then you’ll never get lost.
 This is good advice if you’re on a hill top, in a high rise or wine tasting in Durbanville.
 On ground level in the city centre between the buildings, you might just as well be locked in a car boot on a road trip.
 But I soon realised that you don’t have to look at a city from a gloomy viewpoint.
 And the mountain will always be there.
 And when you’re lost in a city where you don’t know anyone or anything, you are bound to see a beauty that you otherwise wouldn’t have.
-I’ve walked in many cities since, not looking up for a mountain to direct me, and every time I wished I had tour guide to explain things to me.
+I’ve walked in many cities since, not looking up for a mountain to direct me, and every time I wished I had tour guide to explain attractions to me.
 A doorknob could just be a doorknob, or it could be the doorknob of one of the more significant doors of the 42 billion doors worldwide.
 And now I get City Walking Tours.
 No matter how thorough you are in sticking your nose into strange shadows, the stories just aren’t written on the walls.
-So, this is my contribution to the travelling community: explaining free walking tours to those set on exploring world cities, and the sceptics that scoff at anything with the word “free” attached to it.
+So, this is my contribution to the travelling community: explaining free walking tours to those set on exploring world cities looking for the top things to do there, and the sceptics that scoff at anything with the word “free” attached to it.

 And why do bigger groups have to book a tour?
 Moving from philosophy to psychology – imagine sharing a tour with 15 chatty teenagers on a school trip immerged in their smartphones?
 Or 20 [ex]rugby league players on a reunion trip?
 These ‘clicks’ influence group dynamics, so they are kept separate where they can elbow each other at random or guffaw at their class clown’s inappropriate jokes.